hknutzen/Netspoc/technical.markdown

 zone is entered from and left at can be identified and the next hop interfaces can be looked up easily within the interface.

-For example,let source and destination in the above picture be (n2, n11).
-From a path
-(r2.n2, r2.n5, r7.n5, r7.n9, r8.n9, r8.n10, r9.n10, r9.n11)
+For example,let source and destination be (n2, n11) in the above picture.
+From a path (r2.n2, r2.n5, r9.n10, r9.n11) through the graph
-through the graph of managed routers and zones can be deduced that the green zone is entered at r2.n5 and left at r9.n10.
+of managed routers and zones can be deduced that the green zone is entered at r2.n5 and left at r9.n10.
 Looking up n10 in the general routing information at IF r2.n5 we find r7.n5 to be the next hop interface.

-To generate the general routing information at the zones border interfaces, For this purpose, all networks at the border of a zone (border networks) are examined.
+To create general routing information at zone border interfaces, all networks at the border of a zone (border networks) are examined.
 Interfaces of a border network that are not border interfaces of the zone are the networks next hop interfaces.
-For every hop interface, a depth first search is conducted to collect all zone networks reachable from the interface.
-Then, at every zone/border interface of the border network, a lookup hash is stored with the reachable networks as keys and the hop interfaces leading to these networks as values.
+For every next hop interface, a depth first search is conducted to collect all zone networks reachable from the interface.
+Then, at every zone/border interface of the border network, a lookup hash is stored with reachable networks as keys and hop interfaces leading to these networks as values.

 To avoid processing paths several times, a preprocessing step is conducted.
-Networks reachable from a hop interface without crossing other hop interfaces are collected in 'clusters' (many forms of clusters out here...), also via depth first search.
+Networks reachable from a hop interface without crossing other hop interfaces are collected in clusters via depth first search.

+For an example, have a closer look at the picture below: For hop interfaces r4.n4 and r4.n5, cluster1 is reachable without crossing another hop interface, while for next hop interface r5.n5, cluster2 is reachable.

+{% include image.html src="./images/set_routes_in_zone-optimization.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}

-Thus, when the main depth first search is conducted, there is no need to process all networks of a cluster repeatedly.
+When the main depth first search is conducted, there is no need to process all networks of a cluster repeatedly.
 Instead, whenever an interface leading to a cluster is processed, all networks of the cluster can be added to the reachable network set at once and search